 Matt Hutnell, Director, Santander Universities

-Ambition and determination have helped mental health nursing student Cyrille overcome adversity and focus on the future
+Ambition and determination have helped mental health nursing graduate Cyrille overcome adversity and focus on the future

 Fighting spirit is something student Cyrille Tchatchet II knows all about.
-Cameroon-born Cyrille didn’t follow a traditional route to tertiary education but that’s only made him more focused now he’s here.
+Cameroon-born Cyrille didn’t follow a traditional route to tertiary education but that only made him more focused when he made it to Middlesex.

 As a champion weightlifter, he arrived in the UK in 2014 to compete for his native country in the Commonwealth Games.
 He applied for asylum as a refugee and began his long fight to remain.